 1- Bordered & Framed Floors

-Remember how you create your homework written on a paper with borders drawn around it?
+Remember how you create your homework on paper with borders drawn around it?
 That style is Victorian-inspired.
-Mansions and big houses include frames on the steps they walk on, too.
+Mansions and big houses also include frames on the steps they walk on.

 This theme’s genius uses bold, linear lines to accent a bare, vast space.
-The inspiration you can get here is to maximize the floor to add extravagance to homes’ style.
-Having massive floors back in the days may have inspired the architects to add designs on the bare pavement.
+The inspiration you can get here is to maximize the floor to add extravagance to the home’s style.
+Having massive floors back in the day may have inspired the architects to add designs on the bare pavement.

-This is why Victorian-style houses and properties have solid, bold outlines and vertically build frames around windows, walls, and doors.
+This is why Victorian-style houses and properties have solid, bold outlines and vertically built frames around windows, walls, and doors.
 So, you can have it on the decorative, stamped floors or overlays, too.

 Here is a list of popular Victorian floor border patterns you can get for your concrete floors using decorative concrete resurfacing.

-- Melville Border- usually comes in a theme of royal dark blue background color, with alternating white squares and patterned umber squares.
+Usually comes in a theme of royal dark blue background color, alternating white squares and patterned number squares.

-- Kingsley Border– it has vertically, it has chained slanted squares in contrast of chrome and cerulean or purple and washed-golden color.
+It has vertically, it has chained slanted squares in contrast with chrome and cerulean or purple and washed-golden color.

-- Bronte Border – it has a subdued tone of washed warm and neutral colors.
-Usually an outer lining of cream or ecru with an accent of rustic brown or mahogany.
+It has a subdued tone of washed, warm and neutral colors.
+Usually, an outer lining of cream or ecru with an accent of rustic brown or mahogany.
 The inner patterns have a monochromatic chain of slanted squares or tiles.

 2- Tiled & Diagonals

-The invention of the tiled ceramic and flooring materials are definitely inspired by the Victorian era.
+The invention of tiled ceramic and flooring materials is definitely inspired by the Victorian era.
 The massive floors are the main spot for people’s gatherings and socialization.

-Here is a list of common tile patterns, you can resurface on a concrete flooring, Victorian style.
+Here is a list of common tile patterns you can resurface on Victorian-style concrete flooring.